timlah/xdag-network-api/README.md

 ## Misc

+### Updating pool config

+Every 15 minutes the application downloads `./pools.yml` from https://raw.githubusercontent.com/timlah/xdag-network-api/master/pools.yml and updates the database with any changes.
+The address can be modified by changing `dataUrl` in `./worker/src/jobs/pools/update.js`.

 ### Updating database schema

-This application uses flyway to manage database migrations.
+The application uses flyway to manage database migrations.
 Read https://flywaydb.org/documentation/migrations for more information.

 The basic steps are:
-1. Create a new file in `database/migrations/` and follow the versioned naming system found on https://flywaydb.org/documentation/migrations#versioned-migrations
+1. Create a new file in `./database/migrations/` and follow the versioned naming system found on https://flywaydb.org/documentation/migrations#versioned-migrations
 2. Add your sql queries to the new file
 3. Run `docker-compose -f docker-compose.migrate.yml up -d`